struiner/resume/global-port-traffic-epic.md

 * No real-time updates or animations.
 * No full-screen map view.
-* No historical time-series navigation.
+* No per-user personalization.
-* No authentication or user-specific filtering.
+* No authentication or user accounts.

 ---